nerthul11/BreakableWallRandomizer/ReadMe.md

 - Rock Walls --> Boolean to define if standard walls should be randomized or not.
 - Dive Floors --> Boolean to define if Dive breakable floors should be randomized or not.
 - King's Pass --> Boolean to define if King's Pass should be included or not.
+- Godhome Walls --> Boolean to define if Godhome walls are included or not.
 - Exclude walls that might softlock --> This will remove some objects from the pool to avoid forcing benchwarps.
 - Group nearby walls --> Transforms a couple breakables into one single check.
 Obtaining the check makes them all passable, and destroying any of them will grant a single location item.
 For groups with multiple wall types (mainly Walls + Planks), the vanilla objects will behave normally, and only the randomized objects will follow the group rules.